 What immediate actions should a victim take at the crash scene to protect proof?

 At the scene of a semi‑truck accident, victims should call law enforcement, seek medical care, and document conditions with photos or video of vehicle positions, skid marks, cargo, and road hazards.
 Collect contact information for truck drivers, the trucking company, passengers, and eyewitnesses.
-Preserving phone numbers and short witness statements ensures investigators and attorneys have reliable proof later.
+Preserving phone numbers and short witness statements ensures investigators and lawyers have reliable proof later.

 Why is the official police report important for pursuing a semi‑truck accident claim?

 A police report provides an independent account of the semi‑truck collision, notes officer observations, and may cite violations.
-It often includes diagrams, witness contacts, and citations that support fault and causation.
-Attorneys use the report to guide semi‑truck accident investigations and request additional records from carriers and insurers.
+It often includes diagrams, witness contacts, and citations that support fault and causation. lawyers use the report to guide semi‑truck accident investigations and request additional records from carriers and insurers.

 Which vehicle and company records are most useful to obtain early in a semi‑truck accident case?